akeneo/pim-helpcenter/content/updates/automation/3-Improved-rule-conditions.md

 ![The new filters in action](../img/new-filters-for-rules-conditions.png)

 Don't hesitate to use these new filters.
-The more precise your rule conditions will be, the faster they will be executed.
+The more precise your rule conditions are, the faster they will be executed.

 ## Conditions with relative dates
 ::: meta-data type="Improvement" ee-only="true"